-Toby MacLennan is a multimedia artist and writer working in performance, installation, film and, most recently, photography.
-In a review for The New York Times Jennifer Dunning writes, “Toby MacLennan is a visionary whose feet are firmly planted in the ground… [Her work] is at heart a romantic ode to the hidden, instinctual voyages by which we navigate through life.”
+Toby MacLennan is a multimedia artist working in Brooklyn, NY.
+In a review for The New York Times, Jennifer Dunning writes, “Toby MacLennan is a visionary whose feet are firmly planted in the ground… [Her work] is at heart a romantic ode to the hidden, instinctual voyages by which we navigate through life.”

 MacLennan has performed and had installations at MoMA PS1, PS122, The Andrus Planetarium, Hudson River Museum, Art in General, The National Gallery of Canada, The H.R.
 MacMillan Planetarium in British Columbia, and the Art Gallery of Ontario.

 She has screened films in Brussels, London, NYC, Paris, Poland, Chicago and New Mexico.
 In addition, her films received awards at The New York Film Festival, Brussels International Film Festival, Ohio Film Festival, Louisville Film Festival, and the Annual Festival of Experimental Film, Chicago Art Institute.
 Galerie Articule in Montreal hosted a retrospective of her films as well.

 Her book, 1 Walked out of 2 and Forgot It, was published by The Something Else Press and reviewed by The New York Times.
 John Cage wrote the sample/foreword to another of her books, Singing the Stars, published by Coach House Press.

 Her photographic work has been exhibited in Germany, UK, Italy, Russia, Bulgaria, Poland, Los Angeles, Vermont, Colorado and California.
 An Honorable Mention was awarded for her photos in Interview Online Magazine, Berlin, Germany, The Center for Fine Art Photography, CO, The Julia Margaret Cameron Awards, Berlin, Germany, and IPA 2018 International Photography Awards, NY.